dcos/adminrouter/README.md

 ✄✄✄✄✄✄✄✄✄✄ Logging of this instance ends here ✄✄✄✄✄✄✄✄✄✄

 ```

-##### DNS mock
-It's easier to launch dnsmasq process that will serve a static entries from a
-`/etc/hosts.dnsmasq` file than to write a fully conforming dns server in python.
-All the entries in this file point to localhost where appropriately configured
-endpoints are listening for connections, even though in real DC/OS instance
-they would point to a different server/IP address.

-Dnsmasq processes log all the requests to stdout which in turn is pushed into
-LogCatcher instance.

 ##### Syslog mock
 Syslog mock is a very simple Python hack - a DGRAM Unix Socket is created and